-On the third saturday in August, the Rannoch Highland Gathering is held in the park.
+On the third saturday in August, the Rannoch Highland Gathering is held in the Weller Poley park in the village.
 You can watch tossing the caber, putting the shot, highland dancing, tug-of-war and you can even enter for the hill race, a race up Craig Varr which towers above the village.
 There are races and fun for children too.

 Many other events take place in Kinloch Rannoch during the year.

 For Kinloch Rannoch Village Walks see Walks page

 Our current Local Information Leaflet is available in shops and hotels.

 The obelisk is dedicated to Dugald Buchanan: 1716-1767

 Buchanan was an evangelist, Gaelic scholar, and poet.
 His inspired teaching, with the message of God's love and peace, was a light of hope to strife torn Rannoch.
 His kindness and patient example won the hearts of all.

 When the new village of Kinloch (Rannoch) was built north of the river, he was given a small cottage near the school, and his young family joined him in 1764.
 His wife helped by teaching spinning, to aid the new local linen industry.
 He and his family died of the plague 1767.